melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Yep - N_e < 50 means extreme risk and fitness loss within five generations but N_e > 1000 means should have long-term potential.
 N.b. that N_e / N is typically around 0.1-0.2.

+### Bozzuto, C., Biebach, I., Muff, S., Ives, A.R., and Keller, L.F.
+2019.
+Inbreeding reduces long-term growth of alpine ibex populations.
+Nature E&E.

+- Reduced fitness of individuals due to inbreeding - does it influence population growth?
+	- some theory about how inbreeding's effects on population dynamics is determined by ecology and LH of species
+	- e.g., under density dependence, inbreeding depression among individuals doesn't necessarily hinder population growth because competition is relaxed
+- Here: population growth in reintroduced Alpine ibex populations, 23-96 years
+- Ibex populations: bred and released into Alpine habitat from last remaining population in 1906
+	- annual abundance time series counts, number of harvested animals
+	- four reintroduction-associated bottlenecks (88 in source population, then founding populations in two waves)
+		- (only half of founders contributed genes to the next generation meaning the bottleneck was even more pronounced)
+- quantifying inbreeding using 37 microsatellites to get F_ST estimates (IBD within population compared to among populations), and a population-specific F_ST
+	- no evidence of non-random mating within populations, so F_ST is all inbreeding since last common ancestral population
+- population growth rates in 26 populations: continuous rate of increase r_0, density dependence, and reintroduced+harvested individuals
+	- inbreeding effects: regressed log(r_0) against inbreeding coefficients
+		- (bayesian heteroscedastic measurement-error models)
+	- also mean environmental variables known to influence ibex populations for each population: mean daily summer and winter temperatures, mean daily summer and winter precipitation, winter snow cover
+- negative effect: inbreeding decreases population growth rates
+	- demographic model accounts for 79% of variance in r_0
+	- F_ST ranges 0.21-0.03, where 0.21 is associated with 71% reduction in growth rate compared to 17% reduction for 0.03
+	- inbreeding effects interacted with climate: absent with low summer precipitation, but stronger with wetter summers (influences body growth?)
+- small population size - could increase inbreeding? (vortex-like)
+	- expected inbreeding in randomly-mating population sizes is determined by the harmonic mean population size
+	- including harmonic mean of population size in models did not influence anything, i.e., no evidence that harmonic mean of pop size (determinant of drift) influenced inbreeding levels
+		- variation in founder group size, admixture, and carrying capacity likely drove differences
+- Why would inbreeding reduce population growth rates?
+	- this study had no way to quantify or test for purging... maybe it did occur (similarly to in some studies of invasive species)
+	- drift load perhaps - bottlenecks may have led weakly deleterious alleles to reach fixation
+	- inbreeding here probably due to weakly deleterious alleles, drift load, and mild at best purging
+		- genetic rescue could occur with translocated ibices (rescue)
+- there is evidence of density dependence here (see fig. 1)
+	- seems like inbreeding effects overcame density-dependent compensation
+	- if NDD were stronger, then perhaps inbreeding would not have such strong effects because of the benefit of relaxed competition more approximating soft selection

+Ah okay super interesting... empirical evidence of inbreeding and drift influencing population dynamics!
+Negative direction - stronger inbreeding means lower growth rates.
+Figure 2 is not incredibly convincing (how much variance in population growth rates would be explained by this?).

+What is happening?
+Well, the things that could counteract inbreeding effects, according to the authors, are (1) purging and (2) compensating forces e.g. density dependence being weakened.
+Seems like those are not happening here although there is no explicit way to quantify these (they claim NDD is weak - how do they know?)
+Instead it seems to be drift from the sampling population and time spent at small size.
+This actually seems really relevant to us - the minimum size a population reaches may determine its growth rate!
+(I can test this!!)

+This is super relevant to us!
+I also think this is something that it would be great to validate with the beetle system if possible - population genetic work would be useful here although I guess that's beyond what I can do.

+### Kardos, M., et al. 2021.
+The crucial role of genome-wide genetic variation in conservation.
+PNAS.

+- Conflict: to improve population viablity, should we conserve genome-wide genetic variation, or instead functional genetic variation directly influencing fitness?
+	- we often plan for large connected populations to maintain genetic variation, heritability, and avoid inbreeding depression
+	- does genetic variation actually improve fates?
+Isle Royale wolves collapsed after immigration, and we know of several populations able to persist at small size for long periods of time
+- Genetic variation and inbreeding depression - usually assumed to be driven by homozygous and identical by descent deleterious partially recessive alleles
+	- novel maladaptive mutations make inbreeding depression a possibility
+	- heterozygosity loss per generation is expected to be predictive of the rate of increase in the inbreeding coefficient
+	- deleterious alleles lost due to selection, drift, purging, possibly reducing inbreeding depression
+		- empirical data suggests that purging only removes a small amount of inbreeding depression though
+	- in general, higher degree of drift load and lower nucleotide diversity for small populations at mutation-selection balance
+	- equilibrium levels of nucleotide diversity and drift load won't occur in populations changing size (and/or featuring immigration)
+	- bottlenecks: genomic diversity declines following a bottleneck, due to drift and purging, but it does mean that deleterious alleles can increase in frequency
+		- after a bottleneck drift load, inbreeding load, and nucleotide diversity can change at different rates following bottlenecks (e.g. rapid increase in drift load and slow decrease in nucleotide diversity)
+- Genome-wide genetic variation and adaptive potential: additive genetic variance is required for selection on a trait
+	- V_a is affected by mutation, selection, migration, genetic drift, meaning that larger populations typically have higher V_a than smaller populations and thus that V_a and nucleotide diversity should be correlated with each other
+		- but this doesn't happen as often as we expect
+	- effects of bottlenecks on V_a can be complex due to epistatic or dominance variance due to drift that may increase V_a (but eventually V_a would fall again due to inbreeding)
+	- empirical studies show waker responses to selection in smaller populations and/or populations that have experienced a bottleneck
+	- but also, multiple studies show a weak relationship betwen V_a and genome-wide genetic variation across population
+- Mutation effects: bimodal distribution of mutation effects on fitness, with most mutations having a small effect <25% of s and a small minority being lethal/semi-lethal
+	- dominance also influences the effects of mutation

+(not finished)